VasilijeJukic01/MercilessWarrior-Java/README.md

 The game client is intentionally built using **Java Swing**, to explore the challenges of creating a game engine from scratch.

-The backend is a sophisticated **microservices system** designed for scalability and separation of concerns.
-It handles everything from player accounts and cloud saves to leaderboards, demonstrating a full-stack development approach.
+The backend is a powerful, event-driven system designed for scalability and separation of concerns.
+It features a microservices architecture for core gameplay logic and a complete data pipeline using Kafka and Apache Spark for real-time analytics.
+This demonstrates an approach to modern application development, from the user interface to data processing.

-This project is a personal journey into the depths of game creation and backend architecture.
+This project is a personal journey into the depths of game creation, backend architecture, and data engineering.

 ## Key Features